Web Push Notifications

 4. Too Many Notifications

 Honestly, would you like to hear a notification noise on the phone every hour?
-In addition, would you like to see that this is just another promo?
+Besides, would you like to see that this is just another promo?
 You won’t like it, certainly.
 Quantity and that is the primary point, does not imply quality.
 Instead of having troubled your e-mails, fewer notifications should be sent to clients.

 For example, SmartInsights experts suggest that you do not send more than one push message per day.
 There is also statistical information that proves that the most favorable days to send push notifications are on Monday; in order to increase visits and click rates.